 Ultimately, we were unable to replicate motion discrimination facilitation following hf-tRNS targeted at hMT+.
 Our failure to replicate the original finding undercuts the generalizability of tRNS as a technique.
 Moving forward, more research will be necessary to demonstrate which montages and protocols produce successful replications of tRNS to show translational value for modulating behavior.

-Table 2: Study Design Template.
+Table 2: Study Design Table.
 To conclude contralateral facilitation of motion coherence processing is caused specifically by hf-tRNS targeted at hMT+, all three hypotheses need to be supported.